Department of Theatre Studies

 The department was proud to host such renowned theatre scholars as visiting professors: Prof. Hans-Thies Lehmann (Goethe University in Frankfurt), Assoc.
 Prof. Knut Ove Arntzen (University of Bergen), Assoc.
 Prof. Stephen Wilmer (Trinity College Dublin), John Keefe (London Metropolitan University), Prof. Grant McKernie (University of Oregon).

 Researchers of the Department of Theatre Studies have been actively participating in international scientific research projects, they publish extensively in scientific and professional journals, teach or perform research in the world class universities, participate in international summer schools and educational programmes of performance festivals, take part in the activities of various professional and academic organisations.

-Head of the Department, Prof. dr. Jurgita Staniškytė (e-mail: firstname.lastname@example.org)
+Head of the Department, Prof. dr. Jurgita Staniškytė [CV] (e-mail: firstname.lastname@example.org)

 Dr. Nomeda Šatkauskienė (e-mail: firstname.lastname@example.org)

 Teaching assistants / Ph.
 D. students:

 Greta Klimavičiūtė-Minkštimienė (e-mail: email@example.com)